SnapGames/GDJ105/README.md

 ## Edit

-Import this project as an Existing Maven Project into your prefered IDE, (like [Eclipse](http://www.eclipse.org/downloads "open the eclipse official web download page") ?)
+Import this project as an Existing Maven Project into your preferred IDE, (like [Eclipse](http://www.eclipse.org/downloads "open the eclipse official web download page") ?)